Futsch1/form-analyzer/README.md

 form_analyzer.pdf_to_image('questionnaires', image_processor=one_page_to_two)

+form_analyzer.pdf_to_image('questionnaires',
+                           image_processor=lambda image_index, image: [form_analyzer.ProcessedImage(image, '') if image_index == 0 else None])
 ```

 The argument image_processor specifies a function that receives the current PDF page number (starting with 0)
 and an [Image](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image) object.
 It returns a list of form_analyzer.ProcessedImage objects that contain an Image object and a file name suffix.
+The list may also contain `None`, in which case the entry is skipped.

 The resulting images are stored in the same folder as the PDF source files.